-We are grateful to an associate editor and two reviewers for their valuable suggestions, which substantially improved the paper.
+We are grateful to the Associate Editor and two reviewers for their valuable suggestions, which substantially improved the paper.
 For any questions regarding the paper and/or the R code, please contact the corresponding author: Xiao-Feng Wang (wangx6@ccf.org).